What you are

 Similar but more individualized, Cognitive Behavioral Therapy is defined as “a type of psychotherapy in which negative patterns of thought about the self and the world are challenged in order to alter unwanted behavior patterns or treat mood disorders such as depression.”

 Whereas traditional Freudian therapy focuses on exposing childhood wounds to find the causes of conflict, CBT is focused on developing solutions by guiding patients to challenge cognitive distortions as well as examine how their reaction to a situation influences their perception of that situation.
 When we can recognize our own cognitive distortions, we can rebuild our thought-process to one that is aware of when they occur, and what we can replace them with, to better suit our emotional and physical well-being.

 (To read more about CBT, I recommend the book 'The Coddling of the American Mind' by Greg Lukianoff and Jonathan Haidt.
 Don't get deterred by the title -- it's an excellent resource.)

 When combining CBT with the practice of mindfulness, and sorting out the nonsense, we then can check in with ourselves and adjust accordingly.
 We can determine when we are mind-reading or fortune-telling or negative filtering or over-generalizing or emotional reasoning or comparing — whereas if we allow those actions to run wild, we become imprisoned by our greatest sorrows and anxieties.
-Experiences are neutral; it is the thoughts that we attach to experience that create our feelings around the experience itself — and if we are conscious of those thoughts, we can go forward with action rather than despair.
+Our thoughts become attached to our experiences — and if we are conscious of those thoughts, we can go forward with action rather than despair.

 As we get older and our responsibilities get more complicated, it’s harder to find those moments to check in… but what I do know is that life is finite, and your responsibilities are still going to be present tomorrow.